Connection

 If the afterlife is finite, just like the earth, and people keep getting shoved into it, then what’s going to happen when there’s no space anymore?
 I imagine it bursting open like a dented can gravid with botulism, spilling its poisoned contents into the streets and choking the air with clouds of killing mist.
 I don’t want to be around when that happens, but I’m also in no hurry to join the damned on the other side.
 For now, I take solace where I can find it.
 For one thing, I’ve never slept so well.

-One response to “Connection”
+2 responses to “Connection”

 1. Lauren Avatar